Geography

 Year 11

-Pupils develop their knowledge on natural hazards and global atmospheric circulation, building on their understanding of the physical processes happening inside the Earth, but also global atmospheric circulation and how this impacts the location of global biomes.
+Students develop their knowledge on natural hazards and global atmospheric circulation, building on their understanding of the physical processes happening inside the Earth, but also global atmospheric circulation and how this impacts the location of global biomes.

 Core knowledge to be learnt in Year 11: